Molecular Analysis of Tigecycline Resistance in Carbapenem-Resistant Enterobacterales (CRE) in Mthatha and Surrounding Hospitals

 Abstract

-Background: The emergency of carbapenem-resistant Enterobacterales is prevalent and poses a significant threat to health systems worldwide.
-This study aimed to conduct a molecular analysis of tigecycline resistance in 100 CRE in hospital isolates from Mthatha and surrounding hospitals.
+Background: The emergence of carbapenem-resistant Enterobacterales is prevalent and poses a significant threat to health systems worldwide.
+This study aimed to conduct a molecular analysis of tigecycline resistance in 100 CRE isolates from Mthatha Hospital and surrounding hospitals.
 Methods: A retrospective study among patients who attended Nelson Mandela Academic Hospital (NMAH) and Mthatha Regional Hospital (MRH), Eastern Cape, South Africa.
-Enterobacterales isolates were identified using the Vitek2® system (bioMérieux), E-test was performed in 100 CRE hospital isolates according to manufacturer’s instructions, A multiplex SYBR green-based PCR assay for rapid detection of tet(X) and its variants, including tet(X1), tet(X2), and high-level tigecycline resistance genes tet(X3), tet(X4), and tet(X5) were developed.
-Results: The results show a notable high prevalence of CRE infections in neonatal, male surgical, and maternal and pediatric wards, predominantly driven by Klebsiella spp.
-(53.4%), followed by Enterobacter spp.
-(20.5 %), then Escherichia coli (6.7%), 7.2% of CRE were resistant to Tigecycline (E-TEST), Tet(X) genes were Not responsible for tigecycline resistance in this setting.
-The risk factors associated with tigecycline resistance in CRE include age, pre-exposure to antibiotics, prolonged hospitalization, and undergoing invasive procedures indicated by strong r2 =0.9501.
-Conclusion: CRE gradually evolves, posing a significant threat to patients of all ages; early detection of carbapenemase production in clinical infections, carriage states, or both is essential to prevent hospital-based outbreaks.
+Enterobacterales isolates were identified using the Vitek2® system (bioMérieux); an E-test was performed on 100 CRE isolates according to the manufacturer’s instructions.
+PCR assays for rapid detection of tet(X) and its variants, including tet(X1) and tet(X2), and high-level tigecycline resistance genes tet(X3), tet(X4), and tet(X5) were developed.
+Results: The results show a notably high prevalence of CRE infections in neonatal, male surgical, and maternal and pediatric wards, predominantly driven by Klebsiella species (53.4%), followed by Enterobacter species (20.5%) and then Escherichia coli (6.7%), and 7.2% of CRE isolates were resistant to tigecycline (E-test).
+In this study, tet(X) genes were not identified as the primary mechanism of tigecycline resistance.
+The risk factors associated with tigecycline resistance in CRE include age, pre-exposure to antibiotics, prolonged hospitalization, and undergoing invasive procedures, indicated by strong r = 0.9501.
+Conclusions: CRE gradually evolves, posing a significant threat to patients of all ages; early detection of carbapenemase production in clinical infections, carriage states, or both is essential to prevent hospital-based outbreaks.

 Article activity feed